Rose Valley financial scandal: 2013 regulatory warnings

-SEBI had warned the West Bengal government for over a year about fraudulent chit funds through official communications and public newspaper campaigns.
-Chief Minister Mamata Banerjee acknowledged receiving a SEBI letter about "a chit fund" two months prior but avoided naming Rose Valley specifically, even as her government established a ₹500 crore relief fund for Saradha victims while taking no comparable action for Rose Valley depositors.
+SEBI had warned the West Bengal government for more than a year about fraudulent chit funds through official letters and newspaper campaigns.
+Chief Minister Mamata Banerjee said she had received a SEBI letter about "a chit fund" two months earlier, but did not name Rose Valley.
+Her government set up a ₹500 crore relief fund for Saradha victims but took no similar action for Rose Valley depositors.

 Sudip Bandyopadhyay

-In January 2017, Trinamool Congress MP Sudip Bandyopadhyay was arrested by the Central Bureau of Investigation (CBI) for allegedly promoting Rose Valley schemes and benefiting financially.
+In January 2017, Trinamool Congress MP Sudip Bandyopadhyay was arrested by the Central Bureau of Investigation (CBI) for allegedly promoting Rose Valley schemes and receiving financial benefits.

 Tapas Paul

-Actor and Trinamool MP Tapas Paul was also implicated in the scam, serving as a director in Rose Valley's media wing, and was arrested in relation to the alleged misconduct.
+Actor and Trinamool MP Tapas Paul was also implicated.
+He was a director in Rose Valley's media wing and was arrested.

 Sadhan Pande and family

-In 2016, the Enforcement Directorate (ED) uncovered transactions showing that Shrreya Pande, daughter of the late Trinamool MLA and Minister of State for Consumer Affairs Sadhan Pande, had received nearly ₹2 crore from Rose Valley Group for alleged interior design work at their Kolkata and Mandarmani properties.
-Shrreya, a socialite with film and modeling experience, claimed these were legitimate professional fees, though she acknowledged outstanding dues of ₹25 lakh from the company.

-Despite asserting she was hired based on her experience with clients like the Tata Group and the Reserve Bank of India, ED officials raised questions about the lack of formal interior design training and the process through which she was selected.
-She initially avoided personal appearances before the ED, sending her legal representatives with documentation instead.
-Shrreya maintained that she was being targeted due to her political lineage.
-At the time, Sadhan Pande refused to comment, becoming the second TMC minister after Tapas Paul to be drawn into the Rose Valley investigation.
+In 2016, the ED found transactions showing that Shrreya Pande, daughter of the late Trinamool MLA and Minister of State for Consumer Affairs Sadhan Pande, had received nearly ₹2 crore from Rose Valley Group for interior design work at properties in Kolkata and Mandarmani.
+Shrreya, a socialite with film and modelling experience, said these were legitimate professional fees, though she acknowledged that the company owed her ₹25 lakh.
+She said she was hired based on her work for clients like the Tata Group and the Reserve Bank of India.
+ED officials questioned the lack of formal interior design training and the selection process.
+She initially sent lawyers instead of appearing personally.
+Shrreya said she was being targeted because of her political family.
+Sadhan Pande did not comment at the time.

-In 2024, the CBI named Shrreya as the prime accused in a fresh chargesheet, alleging Rose Valley routed funds to her companies and financed her China tour.
+In 2024, the CBI named Shrreya as the prime accused in a fresh chargesheet, alleging that Rose Valley routed funds to her companies and financed her trip to China.